-The Division of Neuroscience is delighted to announce King’s IoPPN Clinician Investigator funding for 2018 entry.
-The grant is available to Full-time Home/EU fee status students undertaking masters and PhD programmes in the IoPPN, starting in Sept 2018.
+The Division of Neuroscience is delighted to announce King’s IoPPN Clinician Investigator Scholarship for 2018 entry.
+The scholarship is available to Full-time Home/EU fee status students undertaking masters and PhD programmes in the IoPPN, starting in Sept 2018.

-The bursaries are aimed at encouraging current King’s MBBS students and GKT Medical School Alumni to pursue research in the area of mental health and neurosciences.
-This support will be awarded based on merit
+The scholarships are aimed at encouraging current King’s MBBS students and GKT Medical School Alumni to pursue research in the area of mental health and neurosciences.
+This scholarship will be awarded based on merit

 User Review( votes)